Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Who conducts assessments?

-The environmental assessment is prepared by the applicant and specifically forwarded by the prefect to the relevant environmental authority, which is selected according to criteria set out in Article R.122-6 of the Environmental Code.
-The relevant authority will be:
+For projects that are subject to the environmental assessment procedure, the permit application (including the impact study) is prepared by the applicant and specifically forwarded by the prefect to the relevant environmental authority.
+The environmental authority is selected according to criteria set out in Article R.122-6 of the Environmental Code and can be:

 - the ministry in charge of the environment;